-The University of Warwick currently holds an Institutional Silver Award.
+The University of Warwick currently holds an Institutional Silver Athena SWAN Award.

-If you'd like to learn more about the University's work in this area and can't find what you need here, contact us and let us know.
+If you'd like to learn more about the University's work on Athena SWAN and can't find what you need here, contact us and let us know.

 The Athena SWAN Charter is based on ten key principles.
 By being part of Athena SWAN, institutions are committing to a progressive charter; adopting these principles within their policies, practices, action plans and culture.